japandotorg/melon-docs/docs/custom-commands/blocks.md

 # Lemon attempts to ban the user!
 # Unknown attempts to ban the user!
 # Clad attempts to ban the user!
-{=(insult):I’d like to kick you in the teeth, but why should I improve your looks?~Yo Mama so dumb she bought tickets to Xbox Live.~You look like a monkey, and you smell like one too.}
+{=(insults):I’d like to kick you in the teeth, but why should I improve your looks?~Yo Mama so dumb she bought tickets to Xbox Live.~You look like a monkey, and you smell like one too.}
 {=(insult):{rand:{insults}}}
 {insult}
 # Assigns a random insult to the insult variable